edgedb/edgedb/docs/guides/migrations/guide.rst

 You might have a good reason to use a direct DDL statement or two to change your schema.
 How do you make that happen?
-EdgeDB disables the usage of DDL by default, so this attempt to use DDL will not work:
+EdgeDB disables the usage of DDL by default if you have already carried out a migration through the recommended migration commands, so this attempt to use DDL will not work:

 .. code-block:: edgeql-repl